 Judicial Panel - Probate and Family Court (3:35–4:30 p.m.)Sessions offer attendees a valuable opportunity to learn from expert faculty.
-Conference faculty members include:
+Faculty presiding over conference panels includes:

 Learn from our distinguished panel of judges from the Probate and Family Court as they highlight current and emerging issues in family law and offer tips on practicing in their courts.
 Topics will include pretrial practice; what judges look for in complex asset cases or novel issues; and tips on how to balance public record information with privacy concerns.

 - Hon.
 Elizabeth O’Neill LaStaiti, Bristol Probate & Family Court